kohutgergely/spark-mec-bp/README.md

-# Spark Multi-element Combinatory Boltzmann Plots
+# Spark Multi-element Combinatory Boltzmann Plot

 ## What is it?

-Spark Multi-element Combinatory Boltzmann Plots is an OES-based approach to deduce the number concentration ratio of two elements present in a spark discharge plasma employed for binary NP generation in the gas phase.
+Spark Multi-element Combinatory Boltzmann Plot is an OES-based approach to deduce the number concentration ratio of two elements present in a spark discharge plasma employed for binary NP generation in the gas phase.
 It is aimed to provide a tool for investigating the evolution of the concentration ratio corresponding to the ablated electrode materials in spark-based NP generators under real operational conditions.
 The method is based on the construction of a Boltzmann plot for the spectral line intensity ratios at every combination.
 The produced plots (the so-called multi-element combinatory Boltzmann plots, MEC-BPs) are directly related to the LTE plasma temperature and the number concentration ratio of the neutral atoms.
 The total concentration ratio – including ions – is calculated from a simple plasma model, without requiring further measurements.

 ## Table of Contents